Casa Batlló: Overview

-The local name for the building is Casa dels ossos (House of Bones), as it has a visceral, skeletal organic quality.
-The building looks very remarkable — like everything Gaudí designed, only identifiable as Modernisme or Art Nouveau in the broadest sense.
-The ground floor, in particular, is rather astonishing with tracery, irregular oval windows and flowing sculpted stone work.
+The local name for the building is Casa dels ossos (House of Bones), as its biomorphic aesthetic has a skeletal quality.
+Like everything Gaudí designed, Casa Batlló can only be considered Modernisme or Art Nouveau in the broadest sense.
+The ground floor is especially striking, with tracery, irregular oval windows, and flowing sculpted stone work.

-It seems that the goal of the designer was to avoid straight lines completely.
 Much of the façade is decorated with a mosaic made of broken ceramic tiles (trencadís) that starts in shades of golden orange moving into greenish blues.

+Gaudí seems to have wanted to avoid straight lines completely.
+"There are no straight lines or sharp corners in nature," he famously observed.
+"Therefore, buildings must have no straight lines or sharp corners."
 The roof is arched and was likened to the back of a dragon or dinosaur.
 A common theory about the building is that the rounded feature to the left of centre, terminating at the top in a turret and cross, represents the lance of Saint George (patron saint of Catalonia, Gaudí's home), which has been plunged into the back of the dragon.